 Leading by example inspires others they can do it too, and giving people the training required and the space to make leadership decisions helps them raise the bar in what they are capable of.

-It’s important to treat individuals with respect, help them learn, grow and trust them to be the leaders they are capable of being.
-We tend to give into the belief that others have of us, so if you instill a trust and expectation of what they can accomplish, it tends to give them the belief they can.
+It’s important to treat individuals with respect, help them learn, and grow and trust them to be the leaders they are capable of being.
+We tend to give into the belief that others have of us, so if you instill trust and expectation of what they can accomplish, it tends to give them the belief they can.

 How do you keep people motivated despite obstacles or setbacks?

-Being solution oriented and fully committed to your goal is vital.
-When you are a person that IS solution oriented, and you are committed for the long term to the goal, you become SELF motivated.
-Motivation is great, however, it does wear off.
-The key is to become SELF motivated.
+Being solution-oriented and fully committed to your goal is vital.
+When you are a person that IS solution-oriented, and you are committed for the long term to the goal, you become SELF-motivated.
+Motivation is great.
+However, it does wear off.
+The key is to become SELF-motivated.